Rabia23/lively-mcdonalds/README.md

 5: Questions (Options will be automatically populated with Questions)
 6: Promotion
 7: Feedback (User and Options will be automatically added)

+- WebSocket
+To start a web socket for live dashboard use "python manage.py shell < apps/websocket.py &" A ping will be sent on new addition of feedback
+To stop the background process "ps aux | grep shell" and kill the process by ID